Analysis | Deadly Texas blackout shows our vulnerability to coming climate extremes

 This was not a cold event unlike any Texas has experienced before.
 In fact, in some ways it fell short of past records, but broke some new ground by some other measures.

 The cold was notable especially for its duration, with Oklahoma City setting a record of 210 hours for the longest straight run of temperatures at or below 20 degrees, beating its previous record set in 1983.
-Yet relatively few all-time cold temperature records were set during the outbreak, as Texas and the central United States tend to experience these influxes of harsh Arctic air every few decades.
+Yet relatively few all-time low temperature records were set during the outbreak, as Texas and the central United States tend to experience these influxes of harsh Arctic air every few decades.

 In the Lone Star State, there were similar events in 2011, 1989 and 1983.
 The previous cold snaps, including the one in 2011, were accompanied by problems with the Texas electrical grid, and investigations into them led to recommendations to weatherize the state’s energy infrastructure to prevent a similar situation in the future.